-Any communication from the RC Race Direction, the Permanent Officials or the Clerk of the Course to a team or rider must be communicated in writing or via electronic means including but not limited to email and official Timekeeping monitors.
-Similarly, any communication from a team or rider to the RC Race Direction, the Permanent Officials or the Clerk of the Course must also be made in writing including electronic means such as email.
+Any communication from the RC Race Direction, the Permanent Officials, the FIM RC Stewards or the Clerk of the Course to a team or rider must be communicated in writing or via electronic means including but not limited to email and official Timekeeping monitors.
+Similarly, any communication from a team or rider to the RC Race Direction, the Permanent Officials, the FIM RC Stewards or the Clerk of the Course must also be made in writing including electronic means such as email.